History of Alexei Popyrin in Timeline

 2022: 2022 Season Start

-Alexei Popyrin started his 2022 season at the Melbourne Summer Set 1.
-He lost in the second round to Tallon Griekspoor.
-At the Australian Open, he lost in the first round to Arthur Rinderknech in five sets.
+Alexei Popyrin started his 2022 season at the Melbourne Summer Set 1, losing in the second round to Tallon Griekspoor.
+He also lost in the first round of the Australian Open to Arthur Rinderknech.

-Alexei Popyrin lost the first match of the Finals of the 2023 Davis Cup Finals to Matteo Arnaldi of Italy.
+In 2023, Alexei Popyrin lost the first match of the Finals of the Davis Cup Finals to Matteo Arnaldi of Italy.
+Before that, he had helped get Australia to the finals by defeating Otto Virtanen of Finland in the first match of the semi-finals.

 November 2024: Engagement to Amy Pederick

-As of November 2024, Alexei Popyrin is engaged to his longtime partner, Amy Pederick.
+In November 2024, Alexei Popyrin became engaged to his longtime partner, Amy Pederick.

 2024: Summer Olympics Debut

-Alexei Popyrin made his debut at the 2024 Summer Olympics in Paris where he reached the third round.
+Alexei Popyrin made his debut at the 2024 Summer Olympics in Paris, reaching the third round.

 2024: Australian Open Second Round

-At the 2024 Australian Open, Alexei Popyrin reached the second round but lost to world No. 1, Novak Djokovic.
+At the 2024 Australian Open, Alexei Popyrin reached the second round but lost to Novak Djokovic.

 In 2024, Alexei Popyrin defeated Andrey Rublev in the second round of the Monte-Carlo Masters.
 Together with Alex de Minaur, they became the first Australians to reach the third round in Monte Carlo since 2004.

-Data is current through the 2025 French Open.
+As of 2025, the information is current through the Libéma Open.